Hari-Nagarajan/fairgame/README.md

 Options:
   --headless          Runs Chrome in headless mode.

-  --test              Run the checkout flow but do not actually purchase the item[s]
+  --test              Run the checkout flow but do not actually purchase the item[s].
+Only functional with `--alt-checkout` mode.

+  --alt-checkout      Utilize the old add to cart method of checkout.

   --delay FLOAT       Time to wait between the end of one stock check and the beginning of the next stock check.